carlosdlp/YAFBGA/README.md

 ------------
 To do list:
-1. Add feature tu save current state.
+1. Add feature tu save current state and load from saved file.